27 BEST things to do in Paso Robles besides wineries in 2023

 They have a lot of old artifacts, memorabilia, and pictures from early Paso Robles history.
 They also have a gift shop with historical books and vintage items.
 Worth peeking inside if you are strolling in Paso Robles downtown park.

-Visiting historic Carnegie Library museum in Paso Robles downtown is one of the free things to do in Paso Robles besides wineries.
+Visiting the historic Carnegie Library museum in Paso Robles downtown is one of the free things to do in Paso Robles besides wineries.

 17. Learn about Paso Robles history at Pioneer museum

 The Pioneer museum at Paso Robles is a great place to learn about the pioneer history of this small California town in the 19th and 20th centuries.
-There are several interesting exhibits like the one room schoolhouse, jail replica and other historic visual and written artifacts.
+There are several interesting exhibits like the one-room schoolhouse, jail replica, and other historic visual and written artifacts.
 They even have a recreation of historic Paso Robles downtown and a collection of antique cars, tractors, and carriages.

 Admission is free, but donations are accepted.
 The staff and volunteers are really knowledgeable about the history of early Paso Robles.

 Mission San Miguel Arcàngel, a National Historical Landmark, is only 15 minutes from Paso Robles downtown and a nice historical stop right on 101 freeway.
 It was founded in 1797, more than 200 years ago.
 The Mission is still used as a parish church.

 Mission San Miguel Arcàngel has a beautiful church with original paintings, a museum with lots of old artifacts, and a gift shop to explore.
 The museum has a small entry fee of $8 per person.
 The Mission can use some repairs to preserve it for future generations.

 Visiting the San Miguel Arcàngel is one of the free things to do in Paso Robles besides wineries.
 The museum has a small entrance fee.